lulibrary/doi/README.md

 The only input required by the user is a Pure Id.
 Using this, Mint retrieves metadata from Pure Web Services and performs a cross-walk to the metadata schema for the target DOI Registration Agent.
-DOIs and URLs (to which the DOIs resolve) are generated automatically, and together with the metadata, are used to mint a DOI with the target DOI Registration Agent.
+DOIs and URLs (to which the DOIs resolve) are generated automatically for Pure portal and together with the metadata, are used to mint a DOI with the target DOI Registration Agent.
 DOI minting transactions are stored in a local database.
 DOIs can be reserved for deferred minting.

 Supported DOI registration agents
 -
 ![DataCite logo](/app/assets/images/datacite-logo.png)

 Mint currently works with DataCite which provides DOIs for dataset publications.
-DataCite's metadata schema version 3.1 is supported.
+DataCite's metadata schema version 4.0 is supported.

 Ruby version
 -
-ruby 2.1.2p95 (2014-05-08 revision 45877)

-System dependencies
--
-Rails 4.1.0
+2.1

 Database creation
 -